Tokyo These Days

 Tokyo These Days (東京ヒゴロ, Tokyo Higoro) is a Japanese manga series written and illustrated by Taiyō Matsumoto.
 It was serialized in Shogakukan's seinen manga magazine Big Comic Original Zōkan from June 2019 to June 2023, with its chapters collected in three wideban volumes.

 Publication

 Written and illustrated by Taiyō Matsumoto, Tokyo These Days was serialized in Shogakukan's seinen manga magazine Big Comic Original Zōkan from June 12, 2019, to June 12, 2023.
 Shogakukan collected its chapters in three wideban volumes, released from August 30, 2021, to October 30, 2023.

-In June 2023, Viz Media announced that they have licensed the manga for an English release in North America.
-The first volume was released on January 16, 2024.
+In June 2023, Viz Media announced that it had licensed the manga for an English release in North America.
+The three volumes were released from January 16 to September 17, 2024.